-RAPT 424 Contemporary Theology S odd (3 SH)
+RAPT 424 Contemporary Theology

 This course explores theological methods, scholarship and issues which have emerged since the midtwentieth century.
 This course pays particular attention to the contextual nature of theology and the implications of theological doctrines for contemporary communities.
 The course includes an introduction to Feminist, Womanist, Mujerista, Asian, Liberation, and Black Theologies, among others.
 Prerequisite: RAPT 321.